Ka Wai Cheung

 A brief synopsis of the stuff I created, the things I learned, and the friends I made along the way.

 Here goes the story of my career as a web designer, programmer, database developer, architect, systems engineer…whatever you call this mess of roles.
-I call myself a builder—and that's what I've been fortunate enough to do on the web for over 25 years.
+I call myself a builder—and that's what I've been fortunate enough to do on the web since the late 1990s.

 DoneDone was released in April 2009.
 Early in its life, I had the help of a few talented individuals.
 In particular, I'm indebted to Mustafa Shabib for his work on its original application architecture and, later on, Jeremy Kratz who developed and managed the front-end for nearly five years.